-Ombudsman reports.
+• Ombudsman reports.
 Board rules require TJJD to respond within 14 days to reports from OIO - an independent but administratively attached agency that secures youth rights - but TJJD routinely misses that deadline, often by weeks.
 OIO's site visit reports regularly document inadequate supervision of youth, due process concerns with disciplinary hearings, missing or inaccurate records, and violent incidents between youth or between youth and staff that result in injuries.
 However, the board does not publicly engage with OIO to gain better insight into the reported findings and underlying causes.
-The board also does not hold the executive director accountable for following up on OIO findings in a timely manner or for resolving serious rights violations, which can delay necessary actions to keep youth safe.
+The board also does not hold the executive director.